arturbac/fixed_math/README.md

 ## features

 * minimum c++17 compiler required
-* fixed point 48.16 arithmethic strong type without implicit convertions with assignmet and construction, fixed type is safe against unwanted type convertions
+* fixed point 48.16 arithmethic strong type without implicit convertions with assignment and construction, fixed type is safe against unwanted type convertions
 * all arithemtic types like float and integral types except double implicitly in base arithemitc operations are promoted to fixed_t
 * all arithmetic operations of fixed_t with double type yelds double result type, are promoted and evaluated as double operations
 * entire code including trigonometry functions is constexpr